VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

-In most modern vehicles, there is no way to utilize the engine's heat to thaw the windshield.
-The reason is simple: the windshield washer fluid reservoirs have almost completely migrated to the front area, between the fenders and wheel arches, or somewhere in front of the wheel arches.
-They are always located in a place where they can be cooled by the wind and are never exposed to direct or standstill heat.
+In most modern vehicles, there is no opportunity to use the engine heat to defrost.
+The reason is simple: the windshield washer fluid reservoirs are almost universally located between the fender and the wheel well, or somewhere in the front area near the wheel well.
+Certainly, they are always located where they can be nicely cooled by the airflow and definitely not exposed to radiant heat or stagnant warm air.

-I had built a snake out of a 1.5 meter long aquarium hose with an outer diameter of 8 mm, which I wrapped around a graspable cooling water hose.
-I think it was the one that comes from the internal heating system.
-I used a plug-in check valve for the water tank, and just a connector for the nozzles.
-So, there is now always some washing water in the hose, which becomes quite hot after a while.
-At any rate, the washing effect of the hot mixture also improves significantly!
-A pleasant side effect: some hot steam always rises up in the hose, and the nozzles no longer freeze or thaw after a short ride.
-In a stationary vehicle, small steam bubbles sometimes also form in the nozzles.
+I built a device using a 1.5-meter-long aquarium hose with an 8 mm outer diameter, which I wrapped around a readily accessible coolant hose.
+I believe it was the one coming from the interior heater.
+I used a pluggable check valve towards the water tank and only a connector towards the nozzles.
+So, there's always some washing water inside the hose, which gets quite hot after some driving.
+In any case, the cleaning effect of the hot water is significantly improved!
+A pleasant side effect: some hot steam always rises in the hose, preventing the nozzles from freezing or thawing quickly after a short drive.
+Sometimes, when the vehicle is stationary, small clouds of steam can emerge from the vents.

-The material costs are minimal and in the range of a few EUR.
-Depending on the accessibility of the engine compartment, the installation may also take only a few minutes.
+The material costs are minimal and in the range of a few euros.
+Depending on the accessibility of the engine compartment, the installation might even take less than a few minutes.

 Automobile Zeitzeugen: |SUZUKI Swift Sport (2008)| |Smart 450 (2002)| |Kymco Heroism 125 (1997)|